cainy-a/FomanticBlazorServer/README.md

 - Either:
 	* run `buildTemplate.bat` IF you have 7-zip installed
 	* or go inside the `Template` folder, select all, rightclick => Send To => Compressed folder (don't just compress the `Template` folder)
+	* or download a release (they may not be up to date however)
 - Copy the zip file to `C:\Users\<your username here>\Documents\Visual Studio 2019\Templates\ProjectTemplates`
 - In Visual Studio, go New Project => Fomantic UI Blazor App